RoboCup-SSL/ssl-game-controller/cmd/ssl-team-client/README.md

 The .proto files can be found [here](../../pkg/refproto).

-The default port is `10008`.
+The default port is `10008` for plain connections and 10108 for TLS encrypted connections.
 The IP to connect to can be determined using the multicast referee messages.

 ## Connection Sequence
 The connection is described in the following sequence diagram: